YottaDB/YDBDoc/MessageRecovery/errors.rst

 RMBIGSHARE
 ----------------------

-RMBIGSHARE, File with BIGRECORD specified may only be SHARED if READONLY
+RMBIGSHARE, File with BIGRECORD specified may only be shared if READONLY

 Run Time Error: An OPEN command specified BIGRECORD and SHARED without also specifying READONLY.
 BIGRECORD files may only be shared if all uses are READONLY.